A note on parametric resonance induced by a singular parameter modulation: Governing equations

-In our generalised setting we consider pivot motion given by a triangular wave~\eqref{eq:2}, Figure~\ref{fig:pivot-motion-a}, or by an (approximated) rectangular wave~\eqref{eq:44}, Figure~\ref{fig:pivot-motion-b}, but we still work with a linear ordinary differential equation with time periodic coefficients.
-This means that we can still use the standard Floquet theory, see~\cite{floquet.g:sur} and modern discussion thereof in, for example, \cite{jordan.dw.smith.p:nonlinear}.
+In the standard setting one uses the cosine wave for the pivot motion, $\xi =_{\bydefinition} A \cos \left(\Omega t \right)$, and the linearisation leads to the Mathieu equation~\eqref{eq:39} for $\dimless{\theta}$ and $\dimless{\zeta}$ respectively.
+In our generalised setting we consider the pivot motion~$\xi$ given by a triangular wave~\eqref{eq:2} or by an approximated rectangular wave~\eqref{eq:44}, but in the end we still work with a linear ordinary differential equation with time periodic coefficients.
+This means that we can still in principle use the stability analysis based on the standard Floquet theory, see~\cite{floquet.g:sur} and a modern discussion thereof in, for example, \cite{jordan.dw.smith.p:nonlinear}.
 However, we need to make necessary amendments of Floquet theory to the setting of generalised functions.
-Indeed, since the pivot motion $\xi(\dimless{t})$ is not smooth, the second derivative $\ddd{\xi}{\dimless{t}}$ in the governing equation~\eqref{eq:6} involves singular terms, namely the Dirac distributions centered at given points, see Figure~\ref{fig:pivot-motion} and Figure~\ref{fig:pivot-acceleration} respectively.
+Indeed, since the pivot motion $\xi$ is not smooth, the second derivative $\ddd{\xi}{\dimless{t}}$ in the governing equation~\eqref{eq:6} involves singular terms, namely the Dirac distributions centered at given points, see Figure~\ref{fig:pivot-motion} and Figure~\ref{fig:pivot-acceleration} respectively.
 This is however a minor technical difficulty, and we discuss it below.

-In Floquet theory the stability analysis for our system of interest essentially boils down to the evaluation of the trace of the monodromy matrix~$\tensorq{E}$, which is the fundamental matrix $\tensorq{\Phi}$ evaluated at (dimensionless) time $\dimless{t} = 2 \pi$, see the classical detailed textbook discussion in~\cite{jordan.dw.smith.p:nonlinear}.
-Consequently, before we proceed with full analysis, it is worthwhile to study the response of the system to a single jump forcing and the response of the system in the free (unforced) regime.
-The monodromy matrix $\tensorq{E}$ for the response of the system to the forcing by a triangular/rectangular wave is then simply assembled as a matrix product of fundamental matrices for single jump forcing and the free regime.
+In Floquet theory the stability analysis essentially boils down to the evaluation of the trace of the monodromy matrix~$\tensorq{E}$, which is the fundamental matrix $\tensorq{\Phi}$ evaluated at time $\dimless{t} = 2 \pi$, see the detailed discussion in~\cite{jordan.dw.smith.p:nonlinear}.
+The monodromy matrix $\tensorq{E}$ for the system forced by a triangular/rectangular wave is simply assembled using the matrix product of fundamental matrices for a single jump forcing and the free (unforced) regime.
+Consequently, before we proceed with full analysis of triangular/rectangular wave, it is worthwhile to study the response of the system to a single jump forcing and the response of the system in the free regime.